10TP ir 4TP – the Polish light tanks - prototypes

 In the 1930s, the main reconnaissance tanks in Poland were the TK-3 and TKS tankettes, but they were weakly armed, so their combat value was low.
 In 1935, it was decided to modernize this type of weapon.
 Therefore, the State Engineering Workshop was ordered to build two prototypes: floating (PZInž.
 130) and reconnaissance (PZInž.
 140) tanks.
 By December 1936, documentation for the reconnaissance tank had been prepared.
 The tank was later marked 4TP (4 tons, Polish) and in August 1937 an unarmed prototype was handed over for army testing.
 After the autumn tests, the prototype was returned to eliminate the observed defects, in May 1938 the tests were continued and the results were good and a decision was made to produce it in series, and by 1942 480 units will were produced, but these plans were not realized.

 The models are uncomplicated, but well designed and well detailed to this level, perfect for beginners and inexperienced modelers.
 And you won’t need the help or supervision of any more experienced colleagues.
-And experienced, using the information, available online, make these models a real masterpiece.
+And if You are experienced, using the information on the Internet and a second magazine, You can "squeeze" a lot out of these models.